During the last few weeks I was busy exploring

 and ObpCloseHandleTableEntry will return STATUS_HANDLE_NOT_CLOSABLE.
 If it returns a value other than 0 we will proceed to the other checks as it happens when the OkayToCloseProcedure is NULL.

-additional point is that For some reason , the OkayToCloseProcedure
+additional point is that the OkayToCloseProcedure

 must always run within the context of the process that opened the handle

 in the first place (a call to KeStackAttachProcess).
 I don’t think that this would be a problem if ObpCloseHandleTableEntry is called as a result of calling ZwClose from usermode because we’ll be running in the context of the process that opened the handle.However, if ZwClose was called from kernel land and was supplied a kernel handle KeStackAttachProcess will attach the thread to the system process.
+The reason behind that is that we always want to access the right handle table (each process has a different handle table, and for the kernel we have the system handle table).

 Applying the hook :